-Please SAVE THE DATE and join us for the 2nd edition of the EBF Cloud Banking Conference, taking place on Tuesday 9 July in Brussels.
+Please join us for the 2nd edition of the EBF Cloud Banking Conference, taking place on Tuesday 9 July in Brussels.

 European banks want to adopt innovative cloud technology, to allow them to – operate in a fast-developing digital environment, to serve customers and to adapt their business in order to strive for the EU’s digital leadership role.

 In December 2017, the European Banking Federation launched the EBF Cloud Banking Forum, a policy hub on cloud computing for European banks and Cloud Service Providers to support a harmonised supervisory approach towards cloud computing.
 This will facilitate the adoption of public/hybrid cloud computing by European banks on a larger scale.

 The 2nd EBF Cloud Banking Conference will present the results of this cooperation and allow supervisory authorities, representatives of EU institutions, Cloud Service Providers and European banks to engage on the future of cloud adoption, from both a European and global perspective.
 The event will also prove valuable in the context of the implementation of the European Banking Authority’s Guidelines on outsourcing arrangements.

 ABOUT THE FORUM

 The EBF Cloud Banking Forum focuses on specific regulatory developments related to cloud technology.
 The forum fosters the important exchange of IT architects, legal experts and cloud specialists from among EBF members (national banking associations and over 15 banks), Cloud Service Providers, and observers.
 The latter consist of Cloud Service Providers’ trade associations and EU authorities (ECB, EBA, European Commission).